 - U.S. exporters should note that SFA's Food Control Division strictly enforces the labeling laws.
-It is a requirement to comply with Singapore's Food Regulations before products are imported into Singapore. - In some cases, stick-on labels can be affixed over existing labels.
-However, this is not a given and is determined on an individual basis.
+It is a requirement to comply with Singapore's Food Regulations before products are imported into Singapore.
+The food labeling requirements under the Food Regulations are primarily to support Singapore's food safety regime. - In some cases, stick-on labels are allowed to be affixed over existing labels.
+However, this is not an entitlement and is determined on an individual basis.
 Thus, U.S. exporters are advised to consult SFA before moving forward with this approach. - Pre-packed food products (e.g., special purpose foods, foods with nutrition or health claims, etc.) are required to meet additional labelling requirements.
 Traders and manufacturers are required to ensure that their pre-packed foods are labeled correctly before importing, advertising, manufacturing, selling, or delivering their products.
 Pre-packed food product refers to any food product that is packed in a wrapper or container in advance of being put up for sale. - Country of origin of the product: The labels of imported foods must contain the name of the country of origin.
 The name of a city, town, or province alone is not acceptable as an indication of country of origin.
+The use of abbreviations is not recommended if they would result in confusion to customers.